Election Politics: UK’s General Election 2024 - What Did it Really Tell Us ?

 Ukraine invasion in 2022 and its consequences, including a full-blown

 cost-of-living crisis.
 But their cumulative error record, particularly post-Boris, was so stark that a 'drubbing' this time round became a virtual certainty.
+The pendulum effect (described in the blog I referred to above) whereby governments are in practice limted to a maximum of 2-3 5-year terms, didn't help their prospects either.

-Looking more closely at the timeline of this downfall, the turning point for the Tories seemed to come in mid-2022.
-Their management of the pandemic was mixed, but did result in an available approved vaccine far more quickly than expected, providing them with a popularity boost.
+downfall, the turning point for the Tories seemed to come in mid-2022.
+Their management of the pandemic was mixed, but did result in an available approved vaccine far more quickly than expected, providing them with a temporary popularity boost.
 Starmer's Labour hit a particularly bad patch in mid 2021, and he even considered resigning the leadership at that point.
-His Tory rivals meanwhile soldiered on under Boris, but then seemed to ‘lose the plot’ in 2022 by forcing yet another charismatic leader out, and replacing him with two disastrously unsuitable leaders in quick succession.
+His Tory rivals meanwhile soldiered on under Boris, but then seemed to completely ‘lose the plot’ in 2022 by forcing yet another charismatic leader out, and replacing

 in ‘political rehab’ learning how to be truly conservative again before they